All Articles

 To be considered for a one-time close, you will need your home plans and construction bid ready to go at the time of land purchase.

-Buying a piece of land and building a home on it takes healthy cash reserves, determination, and a lender like Texas Farm Credit who can walk you through each step in the process and save you time and money with a one-time close.
+Buying a piece of land and building a home on it takes healthy cash reserves, determination, and a lender like Texas Farm Credit who can walk you through each step in the process and save you time and money.

-We’ve outlined a standard case here, but each home is different, and we treat each mortgage customer with care and fresh eyes because each project is always unique.
-We’ll explain every detail, stay in communication all along the way, and make sure you get the best loan package to suit your needs.
+Each home is different, so we treat each mortgage customer with care and fresh eyes.
+We’ll explain every detail, stay in communication the whole way, and make sure you get the best loan package to suit your needs.

 Call us today, and let’s make your country living dream come true!